philpagel/PCE174-communication/readme.md

 0x13 | get-logger-data   | Read logger data
 0x14 | get-data-protocol | ?

+After receiving one of these commands, the instrument returns a binary blob that requires decoding.
+The structure of these blobs is described in the next section.

-## Detailed description of received data
+## Detailed description of received data blobs

 XXX - to be written

+### Timing data

+### (Manually) stored data

+### Logger data

+### Protocol transmission data